learn-co-curriculum/cssi-prework-intro-python/README.md

 #Intro to Python
 You have learned three languages so far - HTML, CSS and JavaScript.
 Each one had it's own purpose: HTML for the content and structure of a page, CSS for the style of a page and JavaScript for some interactivity.
 All three of those languages are the building blocks of the front-end of an app, the parts that the user sees and manipulates.
 The next section of the prework goes to the other side of the action, the behind-the-scenes backend.
-You will learn how to write Python programs and build the framework for a fully functional web app.
+If the front-end as the aesthetic of a car (what it looks and feels like), the back-end is the engine.
+In this unit, you will learn how to write Python programs and build the framework for a fully functional web app.

 ##Objectives:
-+ Understand why Backend Languages are Necessary
++ Understand why back-end languages are necessary
 +	Interact with Python (interpreter, text editor + run from command line)
 + Understand Basic Concepts in Python
 + Print a String